 - Property tax: Your property tax bill depends on your home’s location and value.
 Up to a year’s worth of property taxes may be due at the closing.

-- Tax monitoring and status research fees: These cover the cost of getting a third-party company to confirm that your property taxes are accurate and you aren’t missing any payments.
+- Tax monitoring and status research fees: These cover the cost of getting a third-party company to confirm that your property taxes are accurate and up to date.

-- Attorney fee: Your state may require you to involve an attorney in the real estate transaction.
+- Attorney fees: Your state may require you to use an attorney in the real estate transaction.
 The exact cost can vary significantly.

 - Closing or escrow fee: Your closing or escrow agent oversees the transaction and conducts the closing.
 The fee amount can vary depending on the purchase price.